garinocyr/rocky9-based-dev-box/README.md

 ### Destroying the Vagrant box

-* From a Windows console, run:
+* From a terminal, run:
 ```sh
 $ vagrant destroy
 ```